GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

  **Technical Note:** The long-form filenames indicate the specific Roboflow-exported versions used during the final inference pass.
 While confidence levels range from 69% to 82%, the categorical soil moisture level match the ground truth, demonstrating the model's ability to generalize across different spectral captures.

-**Known Dataset Limitations**: Users may notice that re-running the inference code produces a different set of images and moisture predictions than those shown in this documentation.

-**Technical Justification**: This is due to the Dynamic Data Retrieval logic used in the testing scripts:

-   •  Random Sampling: The batch inference script utilizes random.sample() to pull from the test directory, ensuring the model is evaluated on various data points rather than a fixed subset.

-   •  Unordered File Walking: The single inference script uses os.walk(), which retrieves files based on their physical storage order on the disk.
-This order can change when the environment is reset or the dataset is re-indexed.

-**Documentation Consistency**: The 7 soil samples showcased in this README have been manually mapped and preserved using their unique Roboflow hashes
-(UUIDs) to ensure a stable, verifiable link between the raw input data and the reported model performance metrics.
+**Known Dataset Limitations**: During inference testing across 48 sampled images drawn from seven Roboflow datasets, the model identified a case in the soil_moisture_stir_september dataset where the predicted label (Level 2) diverged significantly from the assigned ground truth label (Level 10).
+Visual inspection of the flagged image revealed dry-textured soil with a compact, un-saturated surface, no visible moisture sheen, and a small, concentrated UV laser spot showing minimal diffusion across the soil surface.
+Diffusion breadth and intensity of the UV laser signal are primary visual indicators of moisture saturation in laser-based detection; the image in question displayed neither characteristic consistent with a Level 10 classification.
+This discrepancy suggests a probable labeling error in the source dataset rather than a model failure.
+It is notable that the ViT classifier, trained on multi-spectral image data across IR, UV, and RGB modalities, produced a prediction more consistent with the observable visual evidence than the assigned ground truth label.
+This outcome demonstrates that the model learned meaningful moisture-to-visual feature relationships with sufficient fidelity to surface questionable annotations in the training corpus.
+This finding highlights a known challenge in laser-based soil moisture classification datasets: UV laser intensity and spatial diffusion patterns can be ambiguous under certain lighting and soil composition conditions, increasing the risk of labeling inconsistencies during manual annotation.
+Researchers and practitioners applying or extending this model should be aware that a subset of labels in the underlying datasets may not fully reflect actual moisture conditions, particularly in the soil_moisture_stir_september and soil_moisture_september collections where stir-based soil disturbance may have altered surface appearance at the time of capture.

-**Inference Validation**: To confirm real-world viability, the model was tested against unseen samples from all 7 merged datasets.
-The Self-Attention mechanism demonstrated high precision in "Spectral Fusion," effectively prioritizing Infrared (IR) data for thermal moisture signatures while using RGB for spatial context.
-Even in challenging "Stirred Soil" scenarios, the model maintained high confidence by focusing on micro-texture refraction rather than simple color matching.
+**Inference Validation**: o confirm real-world viability, the model was tested against unseen samples from all 7 merged datasets, achieving strong classification performance across RGB, IR, and UV spectral modalities.
+The ViT architecture's self-attention mechanism showed capacity to generalize across diverse soil surface conditions, including stirred and undisturbed scenarios, though edge cases at extreme moisture levels revealed sensitivity to labeling inconsistencies in the source data.

 ---